I list some helpful resources for learning deep neural networks based on my learning experience. Will update from time to time.

 Don’t start with tensorflow!

-Even though tensorflow is the most famous and popular machine learning framework, it is definitely not friendly to beginners.
+Even though tensorflow is the most famous and popular machine learning framework,

 I would recommend Keras and Pytorch.